crustymonkey/r53-dyndns/README.md

 ## Usage ##
 ### Config ###
-Your config file (r53-dyndns.cfg) should be installed in /etc.  Open that up, read through the comments and set up everything as you desire.
+Your config file (r53-dyndns.cfg) should be installed in /etc (if it's not there, it's likely in /usr/local/etc).
+Open that up, read through the comments and set up everything as you desire.

 ### Running ###
 There are basically 2 ways you can run this: a cron job or as a daemon.
 I